q-m/d3.chart.sankey/README.md

   .colorLinks('yellow')                               // color for labels
   .colorLinks(function(link) { /* ... */ });          // ... or a function
 ```

+The _spread_ option does not exist in D3's Sankey plugin and can make some
+diagrams clearer.
+When enabled, nodes are distributed over the full height.
+This may work best when the number of iterations is set to zero.

 The following events are emitted on the chart:
 `node:mouseover`, `node:mouseout`, `node:click`,